Reachability in arborescence packings: Reductions

+\begin{proof}(of {\bf Theorem \ref{3japt}}) Necessity is evident.
+For sufficiency, let {\boldmath $D=(V\cup R,A)$} be a minimum counterexample with respect to $|V|$.
+Obviously, $V \neq \emptyset$.
 Let {\boldmath $C$} $\subseteq V$ be the vertex set of a strongly connected component of $D$ that has no arc leaving.
 Since each $r\in R$ is a root, $C$ exists.
-Note that each vertex of $C$ is reachable in $D$ from the same set of roots since $D[C]$ is strongly connected.
+Note that each vertex of $C$ is reachable in $D$ from the same set {\boldmath $R_2$} of roots in $R$ since $D[C]$ is strongly connected.
 We can hence divide the problem into two subproblems, a smaller one on reachability arborescence packing and one on spanning arborescence packing.